-Firstly before we get started, the main worry when decorating any rental property is what you are and aren’t allowed to do.
-It is always a good idea to contact your agent or landlord before doing anything as a lot of the time hammering nails into the walls are a big no-no. But there are many great ways to add fixings onto your walls or ceilings now without destroying them in the process.
-Pop down to explore your local hardware store or supermarket and you will be able to find many alternatives that won’t lose you your deposit.
+Remember to check your contract before hammering nails or drilling screws into the walls but if the answer is no, no problem.
+There are other ways to add fixings to your walls or ceilings now without destroying them in the process.
+Pop down to explore your local hardware store or supermarket and you’ll find stainless/hole-free alternatives that won’t lose you your deposit.

-If you are lucky most rental properties are usually a blank canvas, with most likely white walls and some form of neutral flooring it gives you the opportunity to put your own stamp on it.
-Light or neutral walls and flooring are great for opening up the space but adding colour and patterns back in will bring warmth and personality into to your new home.
+Most rental properties are usually a blank canvas, with white walls and some neutral flooring, it gives you the opportunity to put your own stamp on it.
+Light coloured walls and flooring are great for opening up the space but adding colour and patterns back in will bring warmth and personality into your new home.
 Try a statement piece of furniture as your centre-piece, this will be a good place to start decorating.
 Once you have chosen your focal point you can work colours and styles around it.

-On the other hand, if your new property already has certain unchangeable qualities, like a brightly coloured wall, or if it is a certain style period.
+On the other hand, your new property might already have certain unchangeable qualities, like a brightly coloured wall or a certain style/period.
 Don’t fight with what you have, as this can sometimes work against you.
-Try to incorporate the colour into the textiles you choose or try adding some items that match with the time period.
+Try to incorporate the colour/style you want into the textiles you choose or try finding items that match with the style/period of property.

 Plants are also good for the body too and help improve the quality of indoor air.
 Why not try growing some herbs for the kitchen too, these can make great fresh ingredients to add to your cooking!

-If you are struggling with a boxy room or draughty flooring, try experimenting with textiles to make your home as cosy as possible!
-Or if you aren’t able to paint your walls the colour you’d really like, why not try a wall hanging?
-Textiles can be an easy and non-permanent solution to personalise your rooms.
+If you are struggling with a boxy room or draughty flooring, try experimenting with textiles to make your home as cosy as possible.
+If you aren’t able to paint your walls the colour you’d really like, why not try a wall hanging?
+Textiles are easy, non-permanent and you can take them with you.
+It’s also a simple way to transform any sofa or chair.
 Try purchasing some rugs too, these will cosy up any hard flooring and help to keep it feeling warmer in the colder weather.

-Textiles are also a great cover for any pre-furnished properties; especially for sofas.
-Try layering some throws and cushions, these can easily modernise or hide any tired furniture pieces – and are definitely cheaper than buying a whole new suite!
+Textiles are also a great cover for any pre-furnished properties; especially old looking sofas.
+Try layering some throws and cushions, these can easily modernise or hide any tired furniture and are cheaper than buying a whole new suite!

-Lighting can make all the difference in your rental property, a top tip is to try to avoid any bright white lights as these can sometimes make your home feel cold and uninviting.
-Try using warmer white bulbs to add a cosier atmosphere to your rooms.
-Also why not experiment with a variety of different lamps, fairy lights or even candles as they don’t only add ambience to your property, but also allow you to control your use of electricity a lot more easily – only using what you need!
+Lighting can make all the difference in your rental property, a top tip is to try to avoid any bright white lights as these can make rooms feel cold and uninviting.
+Try using warmer white bulbs to add a cosier atmosphere.
+Also, why not experiment with a variety of different lamps, fairy lights or even candles as they don’t only add ambience to your property, but also allow you to control your use of electricity a lot more easily.

 Photos are one of the easiest ways to personalise your new home, as we’ve all got old ones lying around and you don’t need much to make them look nice either.
-Get some textured, colourful frames or simply a cheap pin board will do to display all your old photos.
+Get some textured, colourful frames or simply a cheap pin board will do to display all your old snaps.
 Art doesn’t have to be hard to find either, it is a lot cheaper and more accessible these days with an abundance of online print sellers.
-A lot of them even offer budget framing services too, so get online to find out more.